siberianfox/tinygwiki/Developer-Notes.md

 git add .
 git commit -m "337.07 dev - informative blah blah blah" git tag -a 337.07 -m"build 337.07 in dev - informative blah blah blah" git push origin dev --tags </pre>

 **NOTICE THE ORIGIN KEYWORD IN THE PUSH**

 This will push your changes up stream.

-The pull should have been done before you made any changes, but at least this will tell you if you are going to have a problem in your push.<br>
+The pull should have been done before you made any changes, but at least this will tell you if you are going to have a problem in your push.

 ### Merging

 This is a bit tricky but not hard.
 Just need to use a nice GUI merge tool if there are conflicts.

 The command is: